June 22, 2020

 FY21 is coming.
 Are you ready for these HR changes?

 FY21 is almost here and, as always, it’s bringing a range of human resources related changes.
-From updates to awards and superannuation through to increases in the minimum wage and paid parental leave, we explore what you need to know and what your business should be doing to prepare to be HR ready for the next financial year.
+From updates to awards, superannuation and increases in minimum wage and paid parental leave, we explore what you need to know.
+Including, what your business should be doing to prepare to be HR ready for the next financial year.